Part III of the series: The future of flexible manufacturing

 Manufacturing risks increase significantly when the different processes go through their operational cycles of setup, operation, and clean-up for each LOU.
 If the processes comingle, then all the operational cycles of the different units must be carefully coordinated so that there is no perception of potential cross-contamination.

 For example, clean-up of one process cannot occur while another process is being set up.
 When an LOU for any process fails, it may affect the operational cycles of all the other processes within the room.
 It is conceivable that a major failure of a single LOU could result in the loss of all the commingled products being manufactured within the same space.
 So how do you solve this problem?

-The optimised facility layout approach should support high throughput of multi-products at varying scales.
-It should also support optimised flow of materials, equipment and waste while facilitating rapid change-over in a matter of days.
+The optimized facility layout approach should support high throughput of multi-products at varying scales.
+It should also support optimized flow of materials, equipment and waste while facilitating rapid change-over in a matter of days.
 There are two general approaches in the industry today around segregation strategy: co-mingled ballrooms and segregated matrix-type facility layouts.

 The optimised facility layout approach should support high throughput of multi-products at varying scales.
 It should also support optimised flow of materials, equipment and waste while facilitating rapid changeover in a matter of days.